LeoPlatform/rstreams/content/rstreams-flow/custom-metrics.md

 # Installation

-Simnjply add the NPM dependency to your project.
+Simply add the NPM dependency to your project.

 ```json
 npm install rstreams-metrics